CONSERVATION FUNDING PRIORITIES AND PROGRAM AREAS

 - Protect wildlife habitat and migration corridors

-- Conserve strategic open space and agricultural lands that protect habitat and migration corridors
+- Conserve strategic open space and agricultural practices lands that benefit wildlife in coordination with

 Preserve Public Lands

-- Advocate, preserve and protect our public lands and public access
+- Advocate and educate to defend our heritage of public lands and public access

 - Support citizen science and field work restoration programs